Email is one of the oldest digital communication strategies, and it is one of the most efficient ways for business owners to promote their offers.

 The fastest way to lose your prospect’s interest is to send a cookie-cutter email.
 Sending out a mass email to many prospects may send all your future emails to the spam box.

 Get personal.
 Refer to your contact by name.
-Mention events and causes your prospect may be interested in.
-Many LinkedIn profiles list interests at the bottom.
-Your value proposition should focus on your prospect’s pain points, with a distant place position going to general industry needs.
+Mention events and causes your prospect may be interested in (many LinkedIn profiles list interests at the bottom).
+Your value proposition should focus on your prospect’s pain points.

 8. Leverage Connections

 Do you have any mutual connections with your prospect?
 Is there someone of high standing you both know on a personal level?
-Mention events you may have attended together, such as training or other corporate events.
+Mention events you may have attended together, such as training, trade shows, or other corporate events.

 Use your connections to make an introduction.
 A mutual connection can establish your credibility.
 A shared connection offers the prospect a chance to do a quick background check before they decide whether to engage and negotiate with you.